• Skip to primary navigation

 Whole Wheat Pita Bread Recipe

-Just before backing flip each pita bread over to the other side.
+Just before baking flip each pita bread over to the other side.
 Make sure not to do it the way I show in the picture.
 I was trying to show you the turning with one hand while taking the picture with the other.
 As you see that resulted in a pita that did not rise.
 The dough was too much disturbed.
 Use both hands and do it carefully.

 Whole Wheat Pita Bread Recipe